Xinkai: Operations

-The company includes the head office in Gaobeidian, a production and assembly line in Zhuozhou, an auto parts manufacturing facility in Qinghe, and an assembly line in Tai'an.
+The company included the head office in Gaobeidian, a production and assembly line in Zhuozhou, an auto parts manufacturing facility in Qinghe, and an assembly line in Tai'an.

 The Toyota Camry (XV10) was rebadged as the Xinkai HXK6630, where finding a joint venture was difficult in the 1990s. then in 2004, Xinkai entered into an agreement with Mercedes-Benz to assemble the Mercedes-Benz Commercial Vehicle for the Chinese market.
 Xinkai's original trucks are also exported, mainly to Africa and to Latin America.
 The Xinkai HXK1021 EB pickup truck is sold in Chile as the Autorrad Ruda.
 With a capacity of 200,000 vehicles per year, the production of 33,000 vehicles in 2005 and 35,000 in the following year 2006 is known.

 Xinkai claims an annual production capacity of 60,000 units.

+In 2007, the Xinkai Pick Up was planned to be sold in the UK as the Xinkai XK by Surrey-based importer Yuejin UK which previously imported and sold Nanjings Yuejin trucks.
+Priced at £9,995 and equipped with air conditioning, leather seats, front and rear electric windows, a radio/CD player, power steering and remote central locking as standard.
+Exterior features comprise of chrome side-steps, a chrome rear bumper with a step integrated and a front bullbar.
+Power comes from a 138 bhp 2.4-litre engine built under licence from Toyota that can run on either petrol or liquefied petroleum gas (LPG) and paired with a five-speed 4x2 manual gearbox.
+It is unknown whether or not the Xinkai XK made it beyond pre-production stage.
+Yuejin UK was founded in 2003 and dissolved in 2013.

+In 2018 Xinkai was bought by electric vehicles manufacturer Jimai New Energy Vehicles Co.